UmairKhalidKhan/Intelligent-Traffic-Lighting-System/README.md

 edit: FSR sensors are analog devices and can only be connected with pin that are connected to one of the two ADC channels in the ESP32.

+edit: It is recommended that the circuit is made first, then the software side be handled, since the software needs to reflect the exact pins used on the board.
+Therefore, now we will make the circuit for our project and then the software side will be handled.